 Adani is being prosecuted by the Queensland Government for the marine discharge at Abbot Point.
 Now Adani risks much larger fines if found guilty of the offence.

 - The Department of Environment and Science (DES) has charged Abbot Point Bulkcoal PL (Adani group) with one count of breaching the temporary licence limit for discharge to the marine environment.
 This is a result of Adani challenging DES’ infringement notice fine of $12,190 for the discharge.
 Adani now risks much larger fines (max $2.7mil) if found guilty of, or pleads guilty to, any offence.
 The matter is listed for first mention in the Bowen Magistrates Court on 23 October 2018

-- Adani has appealed to the Planning and Environment Court against DES’ decision to require it to conduct an environmental investigation into the causes and impacts of the contaminated discharge into the Caley Valley wetlands.
+- Adani and DES have agreed to the Planning and Environment Court setting aside DES’ requirement for Adani to conduct an environmental investigation into the causes and impacts of the contaminated discharge into the Caley Valley wetlands.
 Adani had appealed to the Court against DES’ decision.
 DES will now undertake its own monitoring and assessment.

 - DES has concluded the discharge into the wetlands was under the temporary licence limit.
 However, how it reached that conclusion is perplexing because it appears there was no monitoring of the discharge during the cyclone when contamination was likely to have been at its highest.